IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Society (ISOC) to the newly created LLC.
 The IAOC will be eliminated, and its oversight and advising functions transferred to the LLC Board.
 It will be the job of LLC to meet the administrative needs of the IETF and ensure that LLC and IASA 2.0 meet the needs of the IETF community.

 Eliminating the IAOC means that there will need to be another way for trustees to be appointed for the IETF Trust.
-The details of how this is done will be outlined in a subsequent working group Internet draft.
+The details of how this is done is outside the scope of this document.

 # Scope Limitation

-The document does not propose any changes to anything related to the oversight or steering of the standards process as currently conducted by the Internet Engineering Steering Group (IESG) and Internet Architecture Board (IAB), the appeals chain, the process for making and organizations involved in confirming IETF and IAB appointments, the IETF Nominations Committee (NomCom), the Internet Research Task Force (IRTF), or ISOC's memberships in or support of other organizations.
+The document does not propose any changes to anything related to the oversight or steering of the standards process as currently conducted by the Internet Engineering Steering Group (IESG) and Internet Architecture Board (IAB), the appeals chain, the process for making and confirming IETF and IAB appointments, the IETF Nominations Committee (NomCom), the Internet Research Task Force (IRTF), or ISOC's memberships in or support of other organizations.

-If the community decides to make changes to IASA along the lines outlined in this document, normative changes to IETF processes will need to be documented in one or more RFCs.
+If the community decides to make changes to its administrative process along the lines outlined in this document, normative changes to IETF processes will need to be documented in one or more additional RFCs.
 Additional legal documents (e.g., certificate of formation, operating agreement, transition and shared services agreement) relating to the legal entity would provide the official, legal definitions of processes, roles, etc. {{transition-considerations}} lists some initial thoughts about transition; publishing a detailed transition plan would likely also be useful.

 ## Operating Agreement with the Internet Society